Covid 19 Delta outbreak: West Auckland primary student tests positive to virus - NZ Herald

-A West Auckland child in junior primary school is the latest young student to test positive for Covid in the city.
+A West Auckland primary school pupil is the latest young student to test positive for Covid in the city.

 Whenuapai School sent an urgent notice to its parents last night saying that one of its students had been confirmed as having the virus.